CyrilleMesue/cyrillemesue.github.io/index.md

 ![image tooltip here](/images/1621764685815.jpg)

 Hello, my name is Cyrille.
 I am a bioengineering student at Yildiz Technical University in Istanbul, Turkey.
-As an aspiring bioengineer, I aim to utilize machine learning, deep learning, medical imaging and bioinformatics to make a positive impact in global healthcare.
+As an aspiring bioengineer, I aim to utilize machine learning, deep learning, systems biology and bioinformatics to make a positive impact in global healthcare.
 I'm also interested in the applications of computational and systems biology approaches in understanding the pathophysiology of cancer.

 I am a self-taught datascientist, bioinformatician and systems biologist, and I intend to use my knowledge in these fields and apply them in medical image analysis for diagnostic purposes, and in cancer drug design for targeted therapies.
 I enjoy gathering, organizing and analyzing information, working in groups and contributing to project strategies.